ManiacalLabs/ManiacalLabs.com/content/posts/2020/9/CyberPlotter/index.md

 {{< figure src="spared-no-expense.jpg" >}}

 So when things, well... got crazy in March 2020, I decided it was a good time to barricade myself in the shop and start chipping away at a design.
-And, well, it turned it to be a pretty awesome machine, if I do say so myself :)
+And, well, it turned it out to be a pretty awesome machine, if I do say so myself :)

 {{< figure src="plotter_irl.jpg">}}